-Overdressed, now available internationally in six languages, is a cornerstone book that has helped to galvanize a global ethical fashion movement.
-It has inspired countless ethical fashion startups and been included in the curriculum at dozens of universities and high schools around the U.S. and Canada, including at the University of Georgia, Wake Forest University, and The Fashion Institute of Technology in New York City.
+Overdressed, now available internationally in six languages, has helped to galvanize a global ethical fashion movement, inspired countless ethical fashion startups and is included in the curriculum at dozens of universities and high schools around the U.S. and Canada.

 As of 2017, Cline is currently a regular contributor to The Atlantic and The Nation, in addition to running her own designer resale business via eBay.
 She is also at work on a documentary about textile waste.

 No permission needed to use or crop; please credit the photographer for each.